Interior Eigensolver Based on Rational Filter with Composite rule: Asymptotically optimal contour discretization

 \subsection{Optimal solution and the asymptotic optimality of trapezoidal quadrature}

-In this section, we prove that, if we know the desired spectrum explicitly, the rational function behind the inverse iteration achieves the optimal of \cref{eq:Zolo3rd} for $E = O$ and $G = I$.
-On the other hand, the rational function $R_k(z)$ from the trapezoidal quadrature discretization of the contour integral achieves asymptotic optimality of \cref{eq:Zolo3rd}, i.e., the ratio $\frakR$ for $R_k(z)$ decays in the same rate as that of the optimal rational function up to a constant prefactor $2$.
+In this section, we prove that, if we know the desired spectrum explicitly, the rational function used in the inverse power method achieves the optimal of \cref{eq: Zolo3rd} for $\calE = \calO$ and $\calG = \calI$.
+On the other hand, the rational function $R_{c,r,k}(z)$ from the trapezoidal quadrature discretization of the contour integral achieves asymptotic optimality of \cref{eq: Zolo3rd}.